 With rows and columns

-by default in Athena, so a stretched link included within a column will be limited to stretching within that column (assuming the link isn't additionally wrapped in another containing block).
+Note that columns have position: relative by default in Athena, so a stretched link included within a column will be limited to stretching within that column (assuming the link isn't additionally wrapped in another containing block).

-, and the desired top-most element in the component should be made the containing block (e.g. by using the .position-relative
+To make an entire component containing rows/columns clickable, the column(s) containing the stretched link will need their position to be reset to static, and the desired top-most element in the component should be made the containing block (e.g. by using the .position-relative utility class.

-In this example, all content within the row is clickable because we've manually adjusted position
+In this example, all content within the row is clickable because we've manually adjusted position on the outer row and inner column containing the link.

 <div class="row mt-4 position-relative">